 The Company has an obligation to fund any shortfall on the yield of the trust's investments over the administered interest rates on an annual basis.
 These administered rates are determined annually predominantly considering the social rather than economic factors and the actual return earned by the Company has been higher in the past years.
-The actuary has provided a valuation for provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the below provided assumptions there is no shortfall as at March 31, 2020.
+The actuary has provided a valuation for provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the below provided assumptions there is no shortfall as at March 31, 2022.

-₹ Crore As at March 31, 2020 March 31, 2019 159.79 Plan assets at period end, at fair value 149.31 159.13 148.00 Provident Fund Corpus Valuation assumptions under Deterministic Approach: Weighted Average Yield 8.29% 8.67% Weighted Average Yield to Maturity 8.61% 9.07% Guaranteed Rate of Interest 8.65% 8.65% c) Amounts Recognised as Expense:
+< Crore

+As at March 31, 2022 As at March 31, 2021

+Plan assets at period end, at fair value 170.68 175.93

+Provident Fund Corpus 168.26 174.09

+Valuation assumptions under Deterministic Approach:

+Weighted Average Yield 8.45% 8.44%

+Weighted Average Yield to Maturity 8.57% 8.61%

+Guaranteed Rate of Interest 8.10% 8.50%

+c) Amounts Recognised as Expense: